manweichan/SatLib/README.md

 This tutorial assumes working knowledge of the terminal with [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 There are many [resources](https://www.makeuseof.com/tag/beginners-guide-mac-terminal/) online to learn from if you need.
 You should also have a working version of python, or you can download it [here](https://www.python.org/downloads/).
 This tutorial was written using python 3.7.3

+## Initialize Git
-## Begin by moving to a directory that you want to work in and initialize git if needed `git init`
+Begin by moving to a directory that you want to work in and initialize git if needed `git init`

+## Create a virtual environment
-## I suggest creating a [virtual environment](https://docs.python.org/3/library/venv.html)
+I suggest creating a [virtual environment](https://docs.python.org/3/library/venv.html)
 Example: `python3 -m venv satelliteExample`, which you type in the terminal

 ## Activate your environment: